syncfusion-content/wpf-docs/wpf/Ribbon/Backstage.md

 #### BackStageButton Visibility

-The `Visibility` property can be used to show or hide the `BackStageButton` in the ribbon.
+The Ribbon control allows to show or hide the `BackStageButton`.
+The `Visibility` property is used to show or hide the backstagebutton in the ribbon.

 The following code example illustrates how to show or hide  the `BackStageButton`.